prove-ai/observability-pipeline/docs/guides/architecture.md

 ## What This Pipeline Does

-This observability pipeline, using our full (complete stack) Docker profile, solves a common problem: **how to monitor distributed applications using OpenTelemetry traces**.
+This observability pipeline, when deployed with the [full deployment profile](deployment-profiles.md#profile-1-full-complete-stack), solves a common problem: **how to monitor distributed applications using OpenTelemetry traces**.
 Instead of instrumenting your application twice (once for traces, once for metrics), this pipeline automatically derives metrics from traces and stores them for long-term analysis.

 **At a Glance:**